houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
 In particular, by observing their syntax rules and that each regular expression denotes a language, I infer that they are both well-defined systems for denoting a class of languages.
 I also explain how theoretical regular expressions (by their equivalence to DFAs) are a regular language denoting mechanism.

 In section 4, I focus on how JavaScript regular expressions are not a regular language denoting mechanism.
 Firstly, I dive into some code to demonstrate the usefulness of backreferences.
 Then, by considering the JavaScript regular expression `/^(a*)b+\1$/` with a backreference as a counter-example, I informally prove that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
 So, the class of languages denoted by JavaScript regular expressions is not the class of regular languages.
 So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
-As a plus, I show how `/^(a*)b+\1$/` denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).

-Here's an informal argument summarising my cashing-out strategy and examination.

-1. A language denoting mechanism is a well-defined system for denoting a class of languages.
-2. JavaScript and theoretical regular expressions are both well-defined systems for denoting a class of languages.
-3. So, JavaScript and theoretical regular expressions are both language denoting mechanisms.

-4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages.
-5. Due to their equivalence to DFAs, theoretical regular expressions denote the class of regular languages.
-6. So, theoretical regular expressions are a regular language denoting mechanism.
-7. Due to backreferences, the class of languages denoted by JavaScript regular expressions is not the class of regular languages.
-8. So, JavaScript regular expressions are not a regular language denoting mechanism.

-9. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
-Therefore, the tension becomes apparent and cashed out.
-In essence, JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

 ## 1. Groundwork